oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/pg_linear_programs.md

 ## Saving and loading

-Linear programs can be saved to a file and loaded from a file in the following way:
+Objects of type `LinearProgram` can be saved to a file and loaded from a file in the following way:
 ```@repl oscar
 C = cube(3)
 LP=LinearProgram(C, [1,2,-3], convention=:min)